PavanaKaranam/Mood-tracker/README.md

 # Mood-tracker

-hey!
+Hi!
 Another project to check my recent JS skills out.

-<H2>presenting to you Moodie the mood tracker!</H2>
+<H2>Presenting to you Moodie the mood tracker!</H2>
 <a href = "https://pavanakaranam.github.io/Moodie-the-Mood-Tracker/">Review it live!</a>